-Queensland is a vast state and vulnerable to hazardous weather in spring and summer.
+Queensland is a vast state and vulnerable to hazardous weather.

 That’s why now is the time to make sure your service is ready for whatever nature brings.

 The Queensland Government's

 disasters and alerts provides real-time emergency updates and social media links to vital services and local councils.

 Some local governments send severe weather alerts to subscribers by email and SMS.
 Check your council’s website to see whether they offer this service.